The cocktail shaker: a bartender's best friend

 The Cobbler Shaker consists of 3 parts: 2 stainless steel tins and a built-in strainer.
 This design makes it very user friendly for novice bartenders.
 The downside is they are relatively small, making it harder to make multiple drinks at the same time.
 Also due to a tight seal, they can be difficult to open.

-So go ahead, choose your favourite shaker and create your best cocktail shaker set!
+So go ahead, choose your favorite shaker and create your best cocktail shaker set!

 Experience the craft